What else other than color and consistency should you look at when examining your dog’s stool?

 - or anything else that seems off.

-When they look and act fine and the next poop is the way it should be, I just file the event in the back of my mind—or include it in the health chart.
+When they look and act fine, and the next poop is the way it should be, I file the event in the back of my mind—or include it in the health chart.

-If bad poop develops into diarrhea, I generally give it 24 hours to resolve.
-If it doesn’t, or if it becomes severe, or accompanied by other signs mentioned above, I see a vet.
+If bad poop develops into diarrhea, I give it 24 hours to resolve.
+If it doesn’t, or if it becomes severe or accompanied by other signs mentioned above, I see a vet.

-There are a number of things that affect stool quality and diet is definitely one of them.
+Several things affect stool quality, and diet is definitely one of them.
 In an otherwise healthy dog, it can even be as simple as determining the right amount of dietary fiber for that individual.
-This can be quite a balancing act, particularly in large breed dogs.
-But before you make any assumptions and start playing with your dog’s diet, see a vet to make sure you KNOW what you’re dealing with.
+However, this can be quite a balancing act, particularly in large breed dogs.
+But before you make any assumptions and start playing with your dog’s diet, see a vet to ensure you KNOW what you’re dealing with.

 If you have any concerns, bring a poop sample with you.

-As always, understanding what poop should or should not look like is important to know when you should see a vet.
-If you do notice consistent abnormalities, see your vet sooner rather than later.
+As always, understanding what poop should or should not look like is essential to know when you should see a vet.
+If you notice consistent abnormalities, see your vet sooner rather than later.
 It might save you headaches down the road.